What is TIBER-EU?

 The TIBER-EU Services Procurement Guidelines provide more details on how to select and procure the services of threat intelligence and red-team providers.
 The TIBER-EU White Team Guidance explains how to set up the team which manages the TIBER test from inside the target entity.

 The TIBER-EU Framework aims to harmonise and standardise the approach to threat intelligence based ethical red-teaming across the EU.
 To achieve this aim, the main participants listed above should use the following templates and guidance to conduct an end-to-end test.
-The templates are to be used in different phases of the test – such as scoping, threat intelligence , red team testing – and should be formalised via an attestation to facilitate mutual recognition.
+The templates are to be used in different phases of the test – such as scoping, threat intelligence , red team testing (planning and reporting) – and should be formalised via a final test summary report and an attestation to facilitate mutual recognition.

 Who is the TIBER-EU framework for?